-Often, the establishment sees union agitations for improved pay, formulation of friendlier policies, and inclusion in some strategic committees as overstepping their bounds and meddlesomeness in a company's affairs.
-On the flip side, the unions in greater perspective, see management as uncaring capitalists that only want to maximize profits at the expense of their collective efforts.
-These further pull apart collective bargaining partners that should work for the good of the organization.
-This is where collective bargaining becomes a buffer and a resounding launching pad, allowing both the employees and the employers' representatives to come together, and collectively bargain according to pre-agreed terms.
-It also offers the workers and their employers the opportunity to use social dialogue toolkits to work towards having a common ground.
-Both employer, employee, and the organization itself would have a fair range of survival openings and options.
+Often, the establishment sees union agitation for improved pay, friendlier policies, and inclusion in some strategic committees as overstepping the union’s bounds and meddling in the company’s affairs.
+On the flip side, in greater perspective, the union sees management as uncaring capitalists that only want to maximize profits at the expense of their collective efforts.
+This attitude further pulls apart collective bargaining partners that should work for the good of the organization.
+This is where collective bargaining becomes a buffer and a resounding launch pad, allowing both employee and employer representatives to come together and collectively bargain according to pre-agreed terms.
+It also offers the workers and their employer the opportunity to use social dialogue toolkits to work towards finding a common ground.
+Employer, employee, and the organization itself would have a fair range of survival openings and options.

-For collective bargaining platform to offer the best of options that would ensure the organization's survival, the partners should strive to put the organization's interest above their own sectional or constituents' interests.
-This is necessary because the organization's death will also signpost death and or absence of jobs, more restrictive labor mobility, scrapping of several positions, increased unemployment, and inability to guarantee employment security for unionized members.
-Collective bargaining in the oil and gas sector is enterprise-based.
-It takes place on annual, biennial, or biennial intervals, in which each company engages in separate collective bargaining.
+For a collective bargaining platform to offer the best of options that would ensure the organization’s survival, the partners should strive to put the organization’s interest above their own section’s or constituents’ interests.
+This is necessary because the organization’s death will also signpost the death and (or) absence of jobs, more restrictive labor mobility, scrapping of several positions, increased unemployment, and the inability to guarantee employment security for unionized members.
+Collective bargaining in the oil and gas sector is enterprise based.
+It takes place at annual, biennial, or triennial intervals, in which each company engages in separate collective bargaining.
 The antitrust principle makes it criminal to obtain or discuss intercompany emoluments formally.
 It is one of the reasons it is tough to get data for comparative analysis and benchmarks.
-Albeit, practitioners still discreetly find a way around this.
+Still, practitioners can discreetly find a way around this.

-With the state of the industry in Nigeria, employees and employers' representatives must begin to look beyond the cake's sharing only.
-They should be concerned about how the cake is baked.
-They should ensure that some cake must be left over for challenging times after sharing the cake, which comes in times of recession, economic downturn, oil glut, sliding crude prices, etc. Employees and employers can only have a pie to share if the parties adopt a collaborative strategy that shall ensure that the organization is healthy to bake a cake bigger enough to share with some left for other bona fide shareholders.
-Therefore, all stakeholders must strive to embark on a situational collective bargaining approach to survive the organization.
-This is an adaptive experiential bargaining system recommended for present-day bargaining in Nigeria because most other bargaining models are no longer adequate for modern-day practice.
+With the state of the industry in Nigeria, employee and employer representatives must begin to look beyond pie sharing only.
+They should be concerned about how the pie is baked.
+They should ensure that some pie is left over for challenging times: recession, economic downturn, oil glut, sliding crude prices, and so on.
+Employees and employers can only have a pie to share if the parties adopt a collaborative strategy that ensures that the organization is healthy enough to bake a pie big enough to share, with some left for other bona fide shareholders.
+Therefore, all stakeholders must strive to take a situational collective bargaining approach to survival of the organization.
+This adaptive experiential bargaining system is recommended for Nigeria because most other bargaining models are no longer adequate for modern-day practice.

-Sidney and Beatrice Webb were said to have first used the term "collective bargaining" in their study on "the co-operative movement in Great Britain" in 1891.
+Sidney and Beatrice Webb, in their study of the cooperative movement in Great Britain, were said to have been the first to use the term collective bargaining (Webb & Webb, 1897).
 Since then, many countries have adopted legislation to cover issues that can be commonly discussed within the collective bargaining framework and all other negotiations in the workplace.

 In its earliest form, collective bargaining covered very few items, which were predominantly waged based and rudimentary.
 This could be termed the era of bread-without-butter bargaining.
 In this rudimentary phase, workers negotiated to have the essentials of life.
-They need food for themselves and their family.
-The next phase of the struggle came to the bread and butter phase.
+They needed food for themselves and their family.
+The next part of the struggle was the bread-and-butter phase.
 The bargaining platform provided workers the opportunity to negotiate enhancements, which enabled them to have some butter spread on their bread.